NivenT/music-downloader/README.md

 This is a simple program to download music for you.
 You provide it a file containing a list of songs (one title per line).
 It searches for them on youtube, and then uses a youtube -> mp3 converter to download them as .mp3 files to a directory of your choice.
 It can also does other things like search for lyrics and plays local .mp3 files (I don't think this last one works on Windows).

-You may also need to supply your own api key, but you can easily get one by going to [this link](https://console.developers.google.com/apis/credentials).
-If you don't want to do this, you can still use the all the functionality of the program; you just need to supply youtube video ids in place of song titles.
+This is *not* necessary, but you can also supply your own api key; you can easily get one by going to [this link](https://console.developers.google.com/apis/credentials).
+Doing this will likely improve results slightly.
 See the "How to Run" section for more usage info.

 ## How to Build
 To build, clone this repository and then use cmake and make.
 The commands you need to run should be similar to those below